Boca Raton vacation rentals

 Southern Florida is hot and humid all year, with cooler nights in the winter and spring seasons.
 Although summer is a popular time to hit the beaches, you should prepare for a decent amount of rain, and some days, the heat index climbs into the high 90s Fahrenheit.
 Hurricane season runs from June to November, so you’ll want to keep an eye on the forecast.
 Winter is the most popular time to book vacation rentals in Boca Raton, as the humidity is at its lowest and the days are still plenty warm enough to spend your days outdoors.
 In February and March, the Florida Renaissance Festival features live performances, competitions, period-appropriate food and drink, and merchants selling their wares.

-What are the top things to do in Boca Raton?
+Top things to do in Boca Raton

 Downtown Boca Raton